alongchamps/rack-root/README.md

 I'm keeping the scope small for now, at least to make this manageable.
 We'll see where this ends up going.

 # Documentation
-I gathered some notes on how I installed this over in the [docs](docs.md) file.
+I gathered some notes on how I initialized this project over in the [docs](docs.md) file.

 # Front End
 Frontend - Vue and Vuetify